ccapdev1920T2/s12g10/README.md

 password:   newtothis
 ```

-Alternatively, `Continue as guest` may be chosen to proceed to the application's homepage.
+Alternatively, `Continue as guest` may be chosen to start a guest session and proceed to the application homepage.

-Successfully logging into the application will render the `homepage.ejs` file and display the following page.
+Successfully logging into the application will initialize a session, render the `homepage.ejs` file, and display the following page.

 ![alt text](./README_imgs/homepage.png "Homepage")

-## **Registering for an account**
+### **Registering for an account**

 Clients may also choose to register for their own account.
 Successful registration will render the `view_profile_self.ejs` file and display the following page.